 3. Malaysia Water Festival

 Water Festival in Malaysia is just like Holi in India, except that they play it with clean uncoloured water and do not use dry colours as well.
-It’s among the most enjoyable cultural festivals in Malaysia celebrated in the gap year where people from different ages and walks of life gather to heartily throw water on each other.
+It’s among the most enjoyable cultural festivals in Malaysia celebrated in the gap year where people from different ages and walks of life gather to heartily throw water at each other.
 The festival commences in Kuantan and ends in Labuan.
 Activities involve an international fishing tournament, kayaking challenge, sandcastle building, and much more.

 Highlight Of The Festival: International fishing tournament

-Suggested Read: 8 Serene Lakes In Malaysia Which Cannot Be Missed On Your Next Getaway!
+Suggested Read: Lakes In Malaysia

 4. Tadau Ka’amatan Harvest Festival

-When: 30 & 31st May 2021
+When: 30 & 31st May 2024

 Where: Sabah

-Highlight Of The Festival: Arm-wrestling, blowpipe shooting
+Highlights of The Festival: Arm-wrestling, blowpipe shooting

 5. Wesak Day

-When: Full moon of May 2021
+When: Full moon of May 2024

 Where: Across the country